A Nonparametric Framework for Universal Difference-in-Differences: Simulation

 \section{Simulation}

-In this Section, we conduct simulation studies to investigate the finite-sample performance of the proposed methods estimator.
-First, we consider a continuous outcome setting under the following data generating process.
-We generate three observed covariates $\bX = (X_1,X_2,X_3)$ where each component is independent standard normal.
-We then generate the treatment indicator $A$ from $\text{Ber} \big( \text{expit}\{ (X_1+X_2+X_3)/4 \big\} \big)$, and generate the potential outcomes from the following models:

-Note that the potential outcomes are not conditionally independent of the treatment given covariates, indicating that the conditional ignorability condition is violated.
-Additionally, the OREC assumption is satisfied with the odds ratio $\alpha_1^*(y,\bx) = \exp\big\{ 0.1 y (x_1+1) \big\}$, whereas the PT assumption is violated.
-The true ATT is 0.5.
+We conducted simulation studies to evaluate the finite-sample performance of the proposed ATT estimators for both continuous and binary outcomes.
+Pre-treatment covariates $\bX \in \R^2$, binary treatment $A \in \{0,1\}$, and potential outcomes $Y_t^{(a)} \in \R$ or $Y_t^{(a)} \in \{0,1\}$ for $t \in \{0,1\}$ and $a \in \{0,1\}$ were generated according to a specified data-generating process; details of the data-generating process are provided in {\SUPP} \ref{sec:supp:simulation}.
+The data-generating process satisfies the OREC condition, making it compatible with the UDiD framework, but it does not satisfy the PT condition.

-We explore moderate to large sample sizes $N$, taking values in $\{500,750,1000,1250,1500\}$.
-Using the simulated data, we compute the proposed ATT estimator based on the procedure outlined in Section \ref{sec:Conti-Improved}, denoted by $\widehat{\tau}_{\OREC}$.
-As a competing estimator, we consider the estimator developed in \citet{SantAnna2020} and \citet{Callaway2021} under the PT assumption, which is implemented in \texttt{did} R package \citep{didpackage}, which is denoted by $\widehat{\tau}_{\PT}$.
-We evaluate the performance of each estimator based on 250 repetitions for each value of $N$.
+We explored moderate to large sample sizes $N$, taking values in $\{500,1000,2000,4000\}$.
+Using the simulated data, we computed the proposed ATT estimator based on the procedure outlined in Section \ref{sec:Conti-Improved}, denoted by $\widehat{\tau}_{\text{UDID}}$.
+To provide a benchmark, we also computed $\widehat{\tau}_{\text{UDID}}^*$, an ATT estimator based on the EIF using the true nuisance functions; therefore, it serves as an oracle efficient estimator.
+As a competing estimator, we considered the estimator developed in \citet{SantAnna2020} and \citet{Callaway2021} under the PT assumption, which is implemented in the \texttt{did} R package \citep{didpackage}, which is denoted by $\widehat{\tau}_{\text{DID}}$.
+For a fair comparison, $\widehat{\tau}_{\text{DID}}$ was implemented using machine learning methods and their ensemble via superlearner \citep{SL2007}.
+For $\widehat{\tau}_{\text{UDID}}$ and $\widehat{\tau}_{\text{DID}}$, we implemented the median adjustment by repeating cross-fitting 3 times.
+We evaluated the performance of each estimator based on 1000 repetitions for each value of $N$.

-We also consider a binary outcome case where the covariates and the treatment are generated from the same distributions as in the previous continuous outcome case.
-We generated binary potential outcomes from the following models:

-Again, the potential outcomes are not conditionally independent of the treatment given covariates, and the OREC assumption is satisfied with an odds ratio function encoding confounding bias given by $\alpha_1^*(y,\bx) = y(2-0.1x_1)$, whereas the PT assumption is violated.
-The true ATT is 0 because $\potY{0}{1}$ and $\potY{1}{1}$ have identical distributions.
-We implement the binary outcome estimation strategy described in Section \ref{sec:supp-BinaryEIF} of the Supplementary Material, which leverages certain simplifications due to the binary nature of the outcome.
-The same range of $N$ and the number of Monte Carlo replications in the continuous outcome simulation setting are used.